hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

     + a hidden unit w/ a small fan-in: bigger weights
     + generally smaller incoming weights when the fan-in is big
     + principle: initialize the weights to be proportional to sqrt(fan-in)
-  + scale the learning rate the same way
+  + scale the learning rate the same way as initialization

 + Shifting and scaling the inputs
   + Shifting